 (Source: A Canadian Writer's Reference (5th ed.), Hacker & Sommers, p.
 454)

+For more information, please visit "Verbs for Referring to Sources" (University of Toronto).
 No matter how you choose to incorporate the idea into your text, you want to make it clear that you are referring to someone else’s idea, not claiming it as your own.